sebastien/observable-export/README.md

                                                  |_|
 ```

-A self-contained Python script that exports ObservableHQ notebooks as a
+A self-contained Python script that exports ObservableHQ notebooks to a
+variety of formats including:

-standalone JavaScript file that does not require the Observable runtime.
+- A standalone JavaScript file that does not require the Observable runtime,
+  assuming your notebook doesn't contain too much Observable-specific syntax.

+- A standalone Markdown file that you can use to render your notebook in your
+  website.

+- A JSON file if you want to be able to do some other stuff with the notebook.

 ## Quickstart